CWanamaker enjoys reading, writing, and learning about the world around us.

-The attribute or tabular information is text based or numerical information that describe each of the features.
+The attribute or tabular information is text-based or numerical information that describes each of the features.
 The tabular information is linked to the graphical information and includes a unique ID number used to represent each point, line or polygon.
 Examples of tabular data can include such things as addresses, coordinates, area, length, sales information, road names, etc. The possibilities for data association between tabular and graphical information are endless.

 When each dataset is loaded and displayed in the GIS map window it is called a layer.
-When multiple layers are used in the same map window they can be stacked, color coded, and symbolized to represent an endless array of map compositions.
-Stacked datasets can also be manipulated by adjusting the colors ramps, hatching, shading and/or transparency levels to reveal new relationships that would not have otherwise been obvious with traditional maps.
-In essence, the main purpose of a GIS is to describe, analyze and display a variety of spatial data in a way that only a digital map can.
+When multiple layers are used in the same map window they can be stacked, color-coded, and symbolized to represent an endless array of map compositions.
+Stacked datasets can also be manipulated by adjusting the color ramps, hatching, shading, and/or transparency levels to reveal new relationships that would not have otherwise been obvious with traditional maps.
+In essence, the main purpose of a GIS is to describe, analyze, and display a variety of spatial data in a way that only a digital map can.

 Components of a GIS Software Application

-The main difference between spreadsheets/databases and a GIS is that a GIS uses geography and location information as the main what to display data and relate it with other data.
+The main difference between spreadsheets/databases and a GIS is that a GIS uses geography and location information as the main piece of information to display and relate data with other data.
 Even a relational spreadsheet or complex database lacks the clear functionality of a graphical tool that bases everything on location.
-When it comes to location information spreadsheets limited to simply listing numerical information such as coordinates (lattitude, longitude, etc) or addresses in rows and columns.
+When it comes to location information spreadsheets are limited to simply listing numerical information such as coordinates (latitude, longitude, etc.) or addresses in rows and columns.
 A spreadsheet with this kind of information can easily be converted into a form that can be imported to a GIS.
-In addition to this, data within a GIS can have spreadsheet like structures supporting them (see tabular data discussed above).
-For example, you could have a series of lines representing a roadway network with a spreadsheet joined to those lines with information such as number of lanes, roadway width, pavement surface, etcetera for each line segment.
+In addition to this, data within a GIS can have spreadsheet-like structures supporting them (see tabular data discussed above).
+For example, you could have a series of lines representing a roadway network with a spreadsheet joined to those lines with information such as a number of lanes, roadway width, pavement surface, etcetera for each line segment.

 Benefits of Geographically Based Data Integration